 We arrive at our resort.
 It was a small yet cute resort up on a hill.
 With sweeping views of the ocean in all it’s glossy appearance.
 We were only staying for a day and by evening leave to return home.
 After a brief tour, we change to go to the beach.
 Only a short drive from the resort.
 When we arrived at the public beach, we get off the bus.
 I hastily walk towards the water.
 Anticipating its cold temperature that soon dissolved into warmer tropical climate.
 I dive down.
 Become completely detached from the world above.
 And fully immersed in the one below.

-The sand at the bottom slips through my fingers and toes.
-It’s surprisingly warm and cozy.
+The sand at the bottom slips through my fingers and toes, it feels surprisingly warm and cozy.
 I look out and all I see is blue.
 I look towards the open sea, the image of a sea cow approaching me.
 Wondering if I too could mistake it for a mermaid.
 Having a faint picture of how it would look swimming towards me.
 I notice tiny bubbles, the force of the current pulls and take me in a new direction.
 I become a part of a world I’m powerless to.
 Yet… I feel completely at home in.
 I hear movement as I turn to see what’s coming.
 It’s a boat.
 A boat with tourist passing by.
 Our teacher calls us in to return to the bus.
 I don’t want to leave.
 I wish I didn’t have to leave.

 Back at the resort, I stand by the pool.
 After a long swim and impressing my classmates with my diving skills.
 I gaze out at the ocean.
 The sun sets, I recount moments of the day spent out there.
 I look back at the young couples sitting by the pool sharing a towel.
 Whole cliques together with their boyfriends.
-I can’t help but feel a little jealous.
+I can’t help but feel a kind of jealous.
 Hoping for someone to share this beautiful moment with.
 Hoping someday, I will share a sunset like this one with someone special.

 But for today, I look to the sunset as it illuminates the ocean beneath it.
 With an interesting pale tint of orange as it reflected on the water.
 I somehow find comfort and companionship.
 I watch as it disappears beyond the horizon.
 Just to get up and do the same thing again tomorrow.